Mixed motives and quotient stacks: Abelian varieties: Introduction

+Let us give some instructions to the reader.
+In Section 2 we recall some generalities concerning $\infty$-categories, $\infty$-operads, and spectra, etc. In Section 3, applying the Tannakian characterization in \cite{DTD} to $\DM_X^\otimes$ we discuss the consequences.
+We also include some basis definitions and facts about Chow and numerical motives, and mixed motives.
+In Section 4 we construct and study the motivic Galois group for $\mathsf{DM}_X^\otimes$.
+That is to say, the main results in Section 4 are Theorem~\ref{main4th} and Corollary~\ref{main5th} in this introduction.
 In the final Section, we construct an $l$-adic realization functor from the symmetric monoidal $\infty$-category of mixed motives with $\ZZ$-coefficients to the derived $\infty$-category of $\ZZ_l$-modules, which is endowed with Galois action; see Proposition~\ref{realization}, Remark~\ref{realrem}.
-This is used in Section 6.
+This is used in Section 4.
 But the construction of a realization functor has a different nature from the main objectives of this paper.
 Thus we treat this issue in the final Section.
 The author would like to thank S. Yasuda and S. Mochizuki for enlightening questions and valuable comments on the case of abelian schemes.
+The author is partially supported by Grant-in-Aid for Scientific Research, Japan Society for the Promotion of Science.